eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 from clients of the class: We can change a value attribute to a getter/setter pair without breaking clients.

-## Typesafe null and safer type narrowing
+## Typesafe null and flow-dependent typing

 There's no `NullPointerException` in Ceylon, nor anything similar.
 Ceylon requires us to be explicit when we declare a value that might be null, or